-- (1) During the investigation of this occurrence, another operator encountered a similar occurrence on the B787 at VHHH on 7 September 2019.
-The flight data of this flight was sent to Boeing, the aircraft manufacture, for analysis.
-These two occurrences appeared to be identical and Boeing was able to determine the root cause. - (2) Evaluation of the flight data suggested that the CLC AFF initiated the turn towards the RWY 25R LOC, as LOC annunciated the active roll mode. - (3) After the CLC AFF had initiated the turn, the A/P transition to the LOC mode did not occur.
-This resulted in the aircraft HDG stabilised 20 degrees short of the LOC course and flying through the LOC course on this track, rather than properly capturing the LOC. - (4) The recorded flight data was consistent with the LOC capture anomaly of the AFDS as described in the FTD 787-FTD-22-20001. - (5) The LOC course deviation observed was due to the LOC capture anomaly of the AFDS. - (6) The FTD stipulated that the issuance of a Flight Crew Operations Manual Bulletin and related FAA AD 2020-24-04, associated with the software modification released by Boeing via Alert SB B787-81205-SB270053-00 addressed this anomaly.
+- (1) Evaluation of the flight data suggested that the CLC AFF initiated the turn towards the RWY 25R LOC, as LOC annunciated the active roll mode. - (2) After the CLC AFF had initiated the turn, the A/P transition to the LOC mode did not occur.
+This resulted in the aircraft HDG stabilised 20 degrees short of the LOC course and flying through the LOC course on this track, rather than properly capturing theLOC. - (3) The recorded flight data was consistent with the LOC capture anomaly of the AFDS as described in the FTD 787-FTD-22-20001. - (4) The LOC course deviation observed was due to the LOC capture anomaly of the AFDS. - (5) The FTD stipulated that the issuance of a Flight Crew Operations Manual Bulletin and related FAA AD 2020-24-04, associated with the software modification released by Boeing via Alert SB B787-81205-SB270053-00 addressed this anomaly.